dereulenspiegel/cbpi_hat/README.md

 Digital outputs are counted starting on the most left.
 Outputs 2,3 and 7 are marked on the edge of the PCBs upper layer.
 On the bottom layer every output is numbered and the polarity marked.
 On the upper layer polarity markings are only next to the outer most ports on each side.
-But polaarity is always left side negative, right side positive.
+But polarity is always left side negative, right side positive.

 | Output # | GPIO |